Winter on the East Coast can be a mixed bag of sleet, snow, rain, and dreary gray days. I’m ready for spring – a perfect time for a green clean.

 What’s left (hopefully, a small pile) will be tossed in the garbage.
 Before you do that, however, check my list below of hazardous materials and how to dispose of them.

-Most municipalities have either curbside or drop-off recycling services, or both.
-Check their guidelines to make sure you’re recycling properly.
+Most municipalities have either curbside or drop-off recycling services or both.
+Check their guidelines to make sure you’re recycling properly and not wish-cycling.
+For general recycling tips, recycling no-nos, and how to recycle beyond curbside items, see Green That Life’s Recycling Resources Page.

 - Expired/Unused Medication.
 It’s not as simple as throwing them in the garbage or flushing them down the toilet.